Kvinneby amulet: Bruce E. Nilsson 1976

 This might represent the runes ‘nbh’ in some order.
 Nilsson suggests that the meaning is based on the names of the runes; thus the amulet should give a björg from hagl and nauð or a “deliverance” from “hail” and “need”.
 He adds that this is “not at all certain”.

 Nilsson's interpretation is not treated critically by later authors.

 Ivar Lindquist 1987 (a posthumous publication)

-The Kvinneby amulet invokes Thor to protect its wearer with his hammer.
+The Altuna stone, depicting Thor with his hammer.